fabianenardon/docker-java-issues-demo/entropy-sample/README.md

 ```

-To fix this blicking issue, you have a few options:
+To fix this blocking issue, you have a few options:

 1. Edit $JAVA_HOME/jre/lib/security/java.security and change the default blocking securerandom.strongAlgorithms to NativePRNGNonBlocking:SUN